bzlatin/f25-cisc474-individual/apps/docs/public/INDEX.md

 - Keep all files in `apps/docs/public/`.
 - Diagrams use **Mermaid** blocks so they render natively on GitHub.
 - You can copy these directly into your repo.
 Links above are relative and will work when committed at the same path.

+## Note:

+- This project was created with support from AI-assisted development tools to accelerate coding and design.